dhbridge/curriculum/source/modules/2014-09-19-module07-functionsandloops.markdown

 Now we need to add another function to store those results to the empty "all records" array we set up in the last module.
 While this is not necessary when you only have one page of results, it becomes necessary when you are trying to save from multiple pages.

-To set up our new "Save Each" function, we will define a new function:
+To set up our new "Save Each" function, we will define a new function in our my_first_script.py file.
+Good practice is to group our functions together toward the top of the file, so put the "save_each" function after we defined "pull_records" but before we call the "pull_records" function:

 	def save_each(n):

 The 'n' here is again arbitrary.
 We are telling the function that there is one variable that we will be passing in and to take that variable and plug it in for 'n' throughout the function.

 We now need to add our first loop.
-With how we currently have framed our request, there are 50 items in our paged_search item.
+With our current search, there are 50 items in our paged_search variable.
 We want to save each of those items separately to the "all_records" list.
 This means the computer needs to move through each individual item, take the item and add it to "all_records".

 Tabbing in one space on the next line under <span class="command">def save_each(n):</span>s add: